calderast/jdb_to_nwb/README.md

 ## Usage

-1. Open `metadata_example.yaml` in a text editor.
+1. Open one of the example metadata files in a text editor (`metadata_example_Jose.yaml` for Jose's experiments, or `metadata_example_Tim.yaml` for Tim / Yang-Sun / Stephanie's experiments).
 Update the paths to point to your data and update the metadata for your experiment.
+See `metadata_fully_explained.yaml` for an explanation of all metadata fields.

 2. Run the conversion to generate an NWB file (replace `output_dir` with your desired output directory).
 The nwb file will be automatically named based on the animal name and date (i.e. `rat_date.nwb`):